 It’s easy to see why: An image 720 pixels wide will be 10 inches wide on a 72dpi screen, but it’ll need to be less than 2.5 inches wide when printed at 300dpi to maintain the same image quality.
 To print it at 10 inches wide you’ll have to enlarge it.
 This can only mean one thing, you are going to need more dots!

 Just make it bigger…

-Image manipulation software such as Photoshop has very complicated mathematical algorithms which can ‘interpolate’ the image, but in essence it is still just adding in pixels of similar colours around all the existing ones in order to create the illusion of a larger resolution image.
-Although the best interpolation software is much better than simply ‘blowing-up’ the image, there are limits to how good the final image will end up being.
-In general the larger the resolution and size of the original image, the more it can be enlarged before pixellation starts to become noticeable.
-This is because there is more information in the image – i.e ‘dots’ – so there is more information to work with.
-However, any image that is enlarged too much will start to look very blurry or pixelated
+Modern software such as Photoshop can ‘interpolate’ images to enlarge them, but in essence, they still just add pixels of similar colours around the existing ones to create the illusion of a larger resolution image.
+Therefore there are limits to how good the final image will end up being.
+In general the larger the resolution and size of the original image, the more it can be enlarged before pixelation starts to become noticeable.
+This is because there are more dots in the image, so there’s more to work with.
+However, any image that is enlarged too much will start to look very blurry or pixelated, so do so cautiously.

-- Images intended for print should be a minimum of 300dpi at the physical size you want to print them.
-If you do not have software that gives you this information, then Pixooma will be able to advise you.
+- Images intended for print should be a minimum of 300dpi at the actual size you want to print them.
+If you do not have software that gives you this information, then we’ll be able to advise you.

-- As a general guide you should expect that any image you view on screen will be approximately 1/4 the size when printed professionally.
+- As a general guide, you should expect that any image you view on screen to be approximately 1/4 the size when printed professionally.

-- If you have access to software that can do so, DON’T simply enlarge an image or change its resolution.
-This will simply add pixels to give an approximation of what a higher resolution inage would look like.
-It is better to leave images as they are and get Pixooma to advise on whether the image can or should be enlarged.
+- Even if you have access to software that can do so, don’t simply enlarge an image or change its resolution.
+It’s better to leave images as they are and get a graphics professional to advise on whether the image should be enlarged.